 Place skillet on the grill, on a stove, and cook until bottom is golden brown.

 Flip transfer to a serving plate and drizzle the honey syrup.

 Scatter sweet dukkah or pistachios and serve immediately.

 You can also bake the knafeh in a pre-heated oven to 38 degrees F (use an oven safe dish for that).
 Bake for 13-17 mins.

 Knafeh should be served hot.
 However, if you must prepare it ahead, you can assemble the knafeh and cook/bake it later.
-Syrup can also be cooked ahead, and drizzled on top the hot knafeh just before serving.
+Syrup can also be cooked ahead and drizzled on top of the hot knafeh just before serving.